 Pure is Royal Holloway's research information system.
 To access Pure, please visit:

-Pure provides a single location for you to store information about your research, such as your publications, collaborations, research projects and grants etc and the associations between them.
+Pure provides a single location to store information about research, such as publications, collaborations, research projects and grants etc and the associations between them.
 Having been entered into Pure once, data can be used for a variety of purposes, including automatic population of personal and research group web pages and creating CVs and bibliographies.
-Pure is designed to make it as easy as possible to keep information about your own research up-to-date, providing ongoing visibility of research activities at the College.
+Pure is designed to make it as easy as possible to keep information about research up-to-date, providing ongoing visibility of research activities at the College.

 In May 2011 the College Research Committee approved the policy on the population and maintenance of the Pure research information system.
 This document lays out the key principles of its organisation and usage as well as explaining the roles and responsibilities for the population and maintenance of data within Pure, including the crucial part played by individual members of academic staff.
 More details and the document itself can be found in the Pure Policy section.

-Pure was used to prepare and return Royal Holloway's submission to the Research Excellence Framework 2014 and it will be used to collect and analyse information for REF 2020.
-Therefore, it is essential that you continue to keep your Pure profile updated.
-View the REF2020 open access pages to find out how to record information in Pure to meet the open access requirements.
+Pure was used to prepare and return Royal Holloway's submission to the Research Excellence Framework 2014 and it will be used to collect and analyse information for the post 2014 REF.
+Therefore, it is essential that Pure profiles are updated regularly by staff.
+View the REF open access pages to find out how to record information in Pure to meet the open access requirements.

 Pure Awards Management Module